About

 Literary Traveler is dedicated to the exploration of the literary imagination.
 We hope to bring you inspiring, informative articles about writers, creative artists, and the places that they lived and traveled.
-Literary Traveler has been featured in The New York TimesUSA Today, and The Wall Street Journal.

 Literary Traveler was launched in March of 1998 by the husband and wife team of Francis and Linda McGovern.
 The McGoverns met while studying English at Suffolk University, in Boston.
 Their love of literature and travel inspired them to create Literary Traveler.
+Literary Traveler has been featured in The New York Times, USA Today, and The Wall Street Journal.

 Francis McGovern is the co-founder and founding editor and publisher at Literary Traveler.
 He was at Walking Magazine and then spent three years at Lycos.com where he served as a product manager for their suite of personalization products including My Fidelity and My Lycos.

 Francis has also helped run a search engine consulting practice as well as serve as Vice President of Operations for the reviewed.com network.
+He has helped to lead and develop many literary tours and loves to discuss books and ideas with a group of travelers as they discover new places.

 “We hope that when people read a book, and then visit Literary Traveler to learn about the author, and the places they lived and traveled – they become inspired to read and travel more, and maybe they even start writing themselves.
 They start exploring their literary imagination – they become part of what they have read and it is always with them.” – Francis McGovern, Co-Founder

 Linda McGovern is the co-founder and founding editor for Literary Traveler.
 She received her Master’s in Interdisciplinary Studies from Lesley University.
 Before Literary Traveler, she was at The Atlantic Monthly, where she had the opportunity to work with the travel editor Barbara Wallraff.
 Linda sparked the idea for Literary Traveler the day she and Francis met.
 Francis took the idea to write and travel the world to heart and and they have been at it ever since.
+Linda is also a certified personal trainer and writes about fitness and personal training.

 “Great literature, like great travel is essentially about experience, one you read, the other you live, both reveal what is true.
 That’s what we are trying to do with Literary Traveler, and when I tell people about it.
-They say, ‘That is a great idea, it is about time somebody did that.’ ”
+They say, ‘That is a great idea, it is about time somebody did that.’ ” – Linda McGovern, Co-founder

-Antoinette Weil is the marketing coordinator at Literary Traveler.
-She started with Literary Traveler as an intern in 2012.
+Antoinette Weil is a contributing editor at Literary Traveler since starting first as an intern in 2012.
 She earned her Bachelor of Arts degree from the University of Massachusetts Amherst in 2008, concentrating on Legal Studies, Communication, and Psychology.
-She dabbled in various jobs including substitute teaching, bartending, and writing for an online news and entertainment publication before stumbling across the Literary Traveler Internship.
-Antoinette enjoys travel, a stiff cocktail and saint-like volunteer work.
+Check out more of her work, or follow her on Goodreads and Twitter @aweil27.

 Jennifer Ciotta is a contributing editor (formerly editorial director) at Literary Traveler.
-She graduated from Bucknell University with a B.A. in English, including a semester abroad at the University of the West Indies in Barbados.
-Following graduation, she moved to Estonia for the Peace Corps to teach English as a foreign language in a small village for two years.
-During that time, Jennifer traveled extensively throughout Eastern Europe.
-At the Gallatin School of Individualized Study at New York University, Jennifer earned her M.A. in Creative Writing and Russian Studies.
-Jennifer is the author of I, Putin: A Novel, winner of an Honorable Mention at the New York Book Festival.
+A graduate of Bucknell University with a B.A. in English, including a semester abroad at the University of the West Indies in Barbados, she moved to Estonia for the Peace Corps to teach English in a small village for two years.
+Jennifer traveled extensively throughout Eastern Europe.
+Jennifer earned her M.A. in Creative Writing and Russian Studies at the Gallatin School at New York University.
+She is the author of I, Putin: A Novel, winner of an Honorable Mention at the New York Book Festival.
+Currently, she is an independent book manuscript editor at Pencey X Pages.

 For press inquiries please contact: